SAP-samples/btp-kyma-multitenant-extension/documentation/explore/approuter/README.md

-# Approuter
+# Understand the Approuter

 ![](../../images/kyma-diagrams-focus-components/Slide3.jpeg)

 The Approuter is a Node.js [module](https://www.npmjs.com/package/@sap/approuter) that is available on NPM.
 It represents a single entry point to an application.
-It has the responsibility of performing authentication, authorization, and forwarding requests to the [Easy Franchise service](../ef-service/README.md).
+It has the responsibility of performing authentication, authorization, and forwarding requests to the Easy Franchise service.

 Here are the major actions performed by the Approuter:
 * receive requests from end users, as it's the only entry point to the application and redirects end user to the SAP Authorization and Trust Management service to log in.